 TAADAS advocates for meaningful and appropriate access to high quality addiction care and the tools to achieve these goals.
-Currently, TAADAS is concerned with the need for more state-funded substance abuse treatment options to serve those without any source for accessing recovery.
+Currently, TAADAS is concerned with the need for more state-funded substance abuse treatment and recovery housing options to serve those without any source for accessing recovery.
 We support both providers and consumers with these efforts, striving to influence and shape the available delivery system of health care services.
 In support of these goals, TAADAS secured an advocacy grant from the Healing Trust which will enable stronger more collaborative approaches.

 TAADAS monitors state and national policies on addictions, co-occurring, prevention, and recovery-support services.
 If TAADAS determines the treatment and recovery communities are or will be negatively affected by existing or potential legislation or policy initiatives, we strive to reach out to our collaborative partners to address any barriers to service.
 Often, TAADAS is the voice for those who can no longer speak for themselves or who have simply given up on receiving help for substance use disorder or mental health treatment services.